Florida’s killer clown case finally ends with plea deal

 At the time of the shooting, Keen-Warren was an employee of Marlene Warren’s husband, Michael, at his used car lot.
 Since 2002, she has been his wife — they eventually moved to Abington, Virginia, where they ran a restaurant just across the Tennessee border.

-Witnesses had told investigators in 1990 that Sheila Warren and Michael Warren were having an affair, though both denied it.
+Witnesses had told investigators in 1990 that then-Sheila Keen and Michael Warren were having an affair, though both denied it.

 Over the years, detectives said, costume shop employees identified Sheila Warren as the woman who had bought a clown suit a few days before the killing.

 And one of the two balloons — a silver one that read, “You’re the Greatest” — was sold at only one store, a Publix supermarket near her home.
-Employees told detectives a woman who looked like Warren had bought the balloons an hour before the shooting.
+Employees told detectives a woman who looked like Keen-Warren had bought the balloons an hour before the shooting.

 The presumed getaway car was found abandoned with orange, hair-like fibers inside.
 The white Chrysler convertible had been reported stolen from Michael Warren’s car lot a month before the shooting.
-Sheila Warren and her then-husband repossessed cars for him.
+Keen-Warren and her then-husband repossessed cars for him.

 Relatives told The Palm Beach Post in 2000 that Marlene Warren, who was 40 when she died, suspected her husband was having an affair and wanted to leave him.
 But the car lot and other properties were in her name, and she feared what might happen if she did.

 She allegedly told her mother, “If anything happens to me, Mike done it.”
+He has never been charged and has denied involvement.

 But Rosenfeld said the state’s case was falling apart.
 One DNA sample somehow showed both male and female genes, and the other could have come from one out of every 20 women — even Marlene Warren, he said.

 And even if that hair did come from Keen-Warren, it could have been deposited before the car was reported stolen.
-He said Ahrens and another witness also told detectives that the car they found wasn’t the killer’s, though investigators insisted it was.
+He said Ahrens and another witness also told detectives that the car deputies found wasn’t the killer’s, though investigators insisted it was.

-Aronberg, in his statement, conceded that there were holes in the case, saying they were caused by three decades it took to get it to trial, including the death of key witnesses.
+Aronberg, in his statement, conceded that there were holes in the case, saying they were caused by the three decades it took to get it to trial, including the death of key witnesses.

 Michael Warren was convicted in 1994 of grand theft, racketeering and odometer tampering.
 He served almost four years in prison — a punishment his then-attorneys said was disproportionately long because of suspicions he was involved in his wife’s death.
-He has never been charged.

-Warren did not return a call Tuesday seeking comment.
+Michael Warren did not return a call Tuesday seeking comment.